aike/n4m_tensorflow_example/README.md

 ## How to use

- - cd n4m_tensorflow_example
+ 1. cd n4m_tensorflow_example
- - npm run setup
+ 2. npm run setup
- - Open tf_mnist.maxpat via Max8
+ 3. open tf_mnist.maxpat via Max8

 ## Credit
 This project based on the following projects: